 Why You Feel Pain During Menstruation

-Below is everything that influences increases in estrogen levels in both men and women:
+Below are the possible causes of an increase in estrogen levels in both men and women:

 - Harmful food or food you don’t digest properly because of food intolerances